The Dam Busters (film): Censorship

-Gibson's black Labrador, Nigger, whose name was used as a single codeword whose transmission conveyed that the Möhne Dam had been breached, is portrayed in several scenes; his name and the codeword are mentioned fourteen times.
+Gibson's black Labrador Retriever, Nigger, whose name was used as a single codeword whose transmission conveyed that the Möhne Dam had been breached, is portrayed in several scenes; his name and the codeword are mentioned fourteen times.
 Some of these scenes were sampled in the film Pink Floyd – The Wall (1982).

 In 1999, British television network ITV broadcast a censored version of the film, removing all utterances of "Nigger".
 ITV blamed regional broadcaster London Weekend Television, which in turn alleged that a junior staff member had been responsible for the unauthorised cuts.
 When ITV again showed a censored version in June 2001, it was condemned by the Index on Censorship as "unnecessary and ridiculous" and because the edits introduced continuity errors.
 The code word "nigger" transmitted in Morse code upon the successful completion of the central mission was not censored.

 Some edited American versions of the film have used dubbing to change Nigger's name to "Trigger".
 The British Channel 4 screened a censored American version in July 2007, this screening took place just after the planned remake was announced.
 In September 2007, as part of the BBC Summer of British Film series, The Dam Busters was shown at selected cinemas across the UK in its uncut format.
 In 2012, ITV3 showed the film uncut a few times, but with a warning at the start that it contains racial terms from the period which some people may find offensive.
 The original, uncensored, version was also shown on 1 and 5 January 2013, by Channel 5 without any warning.
 It was the version, distributed by StudioCanal, containing shots of the bomber flying into a hill.
 On 17 May 2018, an uncut version was shown on the UK channel Film4 with a warning explaining the film was historical and that some would find it to be racially offensive; "While we acknowledge some of the language used in The Dam Busters reflects historical attitudes which audiences may find offensive, for reasons of historical accuracy we have opted to present the film as it was originally screened".
 The film was also shown uncut in cinemas.

 Since 2020, following the George Floyd protests in the United Kingdom, Film4 has broadcast an edited version, re-dubbed in a few places, where the dog's name is removed, addressed as "old boy" or referred to as "my dog", although the warning is retained at the start.
 Channel 5 airs a dubbed version with the dog being called "Trigger", with no warning shown at the start.

 In his book, journalist Sir Max Hastings said that he was repeatedly asked whether it is an embarrassment to acknowledge Nigger's name, and stated that "a historian's answer must be: no more than the fact that our ancestors hanged sheep-stealers, executed military deserters and imprisoned homosexuals.
 They did and said things differently then.
 It would be grotesque to omit Nigger from a factual narrative merely because the word is rightly repugnant to twenty-first-century ears."